nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ### f.
 Complete configuration

 When you're done configuring the VM, click "Create".
+It may take a few seconds to complete; there will be a green check mark next to the VM name.

 The VM can be refreshed, start/resumed, stopped, suspended, reset, or deleted using the icons at the top of the page: